-Within three school days of the formal removal, the campus behavior coordinator or appropriate administrator shall schedule a conference with the student's parent, the student, the teacher who removed the student from class, and any other appropriate administrator.
+Within three school days of the formal removal, the CBC or appropriate administrator shall schedule a conference with the student's parent, the student, the teacher who removed the student from class, and any other appropriate administrator.

-At the conference, the campus behavior coordinator or appropriate administrator shall inform the student of the alleged misconduct and the proposed consequences.
+At the conference, the CBC or appropriate administrator shall inform the student of the alleged misconduct and the proposed consequences.
 The student shall have an opportunity to respond to the allegations.

-When a student is removed from the regular classroom by a teacher and a conference is pending, the campus behavior coordinator or other administrator may place the student in:
+When a student is removed from the regular classroom by a teacher and a conference is pending, the CBC or other administrator may place the student in:

 - Another appropriate classroom.

-- In-school suspension.
+- ISS.

 - Out-of-school suspension.

 - DAEP.

 A teacher or administrator must remove a student from class if the student engages in behavior that under the Education Code requires or permits the student to be placed in a DAEP or expelled.
-When removing for those reasons, the procedures in the subsequent sections on DAEP or expulsion shall be as followed.
+When removing for those reasons, the procedures in the subsequent sections on DAEP or expulsion shall be followed.